 For most ultrasound exams the transducer is placed on the skin.
 For anal cancer, though, the transducer is inserted directly into the rectum.
 This is known as transrectal or endorectal ultrasound.
 The test can be slightly uncomfortable, but it usually is not painful.
 Ultrasounds are very safe and use no radiation.

 Computed tomography (CT) scan

 Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these into an image of a slice of your body.

-A CT scanner has been described as a large donut, with a narrow table in the middle opening.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
 You will need to lie still on the table while the scan is being done.
 CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.

 Before the test, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 You may also receive an IV line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures such as blood vessels in your body.

 Magnetic resonance imaging (MRI)

-Magnetic resonance imaging (MRI) scans use radio waves and strong magnets instead of x-rays to make images of the body.
+MRI scans use radio waves and strong magnets instead of x-rays to make images of the body.
 The energy from the radio waves is absorbed by the body and then released in a specific pattern formed by the type of tissue and by certain diseases.
-A computer translates the pattern into a detailed image of parts of the body.
+A computer translates the pattern into detailed images of parts of the body.
 As with a CT scan, a contrast material might be used, but it is not needed as often.

-Positron emission tomography (PET)
+Positron emission tomography (PET) scan

-Last Medical Review: 01/02/2013
+Last Medical Review: 04/09/2014